 - Lovecraftian Superpower: Let's reiterate—they use a Necromonicon to create Shoggoths.
 Beyond that, the bulk of their powers involves collecting the shattered pieces of their foes to either use as projectiles (with Flesh Cannon), as a damaging personal shield (with Flesh Hoop) or as a barrier that rots enemies on contact (with Flesh Wall).

 - Orbiting Particle Shield: Flesh Hoop works this way.

-Another class available to Wizards at Rank 6.
+One of the classes available to Wizards.
 The bulk of an Alchemist's skillset has to do with item crafting and modification.